qmcs/qmcs.github.io/content/articles/010-Random_Numbers.rst

 any new number it is theoretically possible to predict it.
 Nonetheless programmers take advantage of features for creating random numbers all the time, the most widely used programming languages, provide libraries that can generate 'random' values.
-Any role-playing game.for example,  that you might use, needs random values to determine the number of gold you'll find from some locations, what items dead enemies will drop, etc. So how is it possible that even though the very nature of computers makes it impossible to exhibit random
+Any role-playing game for example, that you might use, needs random values to determine the number of gold you'll find from some locations, what items dead enemies will drop, etc. So how is it possible that even though the very nature of computers makes it impossible to exhibit random